-The stages of stakeholder engagement are described in more detail below in Table A2-B that includes a summary of the objectives and activities for each stage.
+The stages of stakeholder engagement are described in more detail below in Table 5.1, which includes a summary of the objectives and activities for each stage.

 All stakeholder engagement activities will be informed by, and regularly updated according to an iterative process of stakeholder identification, analysis and mapping and on the basis of comments received on the stakeholder engagement process.
-The final SEP will then be carried forward into Project execution, ie construction and operation.
+The final SEP will then be carried forward into Project execution, i.e. construction and operation.